exercism/python/exercises/concept/currency-exchange/.docs/instructions.md

 1. `denomination` : The value of a single bill.
 2. `number_of_bills` : Amount of bills you received.

-This exchanging booth only deals in cash.
-The total you receive must be divisible by the value of one bill, which can leave behind a reminder.
-This function should return the total value of the given *bills*.
+This exchanging booth only deals in cash of certain increments.
+The total you receive must be divisible by the value of one "bill" or unit, which can leave behind a fraction or remainder.
+Your function should return only the total value of the bills (_excluding fractional amounts_) the booth would give back.
+Unfortunately, the booth gets to keep the remainder/change as an added bonus.

 ```python
 >>> get_value_of_bills(5, 128)